GyTU/mathematica-playground/README.md

-# mathematica-playground
+# Mathematica playground

-Various tests and implementations in Mathematica
+These implementations don't really fit in a project _per-se_, so we are putting them here.